dmerejkowsky/blog/content/post/2018-01-26-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 Give the talk as you would in front of a live audience.
 Assume your team mates know almost nothing about what you are talking about and who you are.

-Ask one of theme to time the rehearsal so that know if you still need to cut something.
+Ask one of them to time the rehearsal so that know if you still need to cut something.

 If your talk contains jokes, questions, or any other interaction with the audience, it's a good way to make sure they work.